Personal View All

 Tip #2: If the scammer called you, don’t give them any personal information.

-Tip #3: Slow down and don’t clink on any links in a suspicious email or text message, just delete it.
+Tip #3: Slow down and don’t click on any links in a suspicious email or text message, especially if it asks you to log into online banking or requests personal information.
+Just delete the message.

 I’m being asked for my account number.
 Should I be suspicious?